Back to Glossary

 Racing Strategy

-Deep braking is a motorsport technique where drivers delay hitting the brakes until the very last moment before entering a corner, allowing them to maintain higher speeds for longer on the straight sections of track.
+Deep braking is a racing technique where drivers wait until the last possible moment before a corner to hit the brakes, allowing them to maintain higher speeds for longer on the straight sections of the track.

 Never Miss a Race!